a holy space

 by nature, i am a privately religious, perhaps more spiritual person, preferring to have my conversations with God while lying in bed at night, rather than at Sunday mass.

-however, i love big churches and cathedrals and their majestic declarations of 'here is God!'the architecture, the art, the sculptures are breathtaking. pillars of the earth by ken follet is one of my favourite books. i can feel the hundreds, thousands, millions of prayers echoing around me as i walk through them. touching the walls of these places makes me feel the weight of the never-endingness of faith. and always i am awed by their monumental size and presence; me a speck on the floor looking up at Brunelleschi's dome in Florence
+however, i love big churches and cathedrals with their majestic declarations of 'here is God!' the architecture, the art and the sculptures are breathtaking. pillars of the earth by ken follet is one of my favourite books. i can feel the hundreds, thousands, millions of prayers echoing around me as i walk through them. touching the ancient walls of these places makes me feel the weight of the never-endingness of faith. and always i am awed by their monumental size and presence; me a speck on the floor looking up at Brunelleschi's dome in Florence

 i don't find them holy.